FAQ: Property Tax Information Related to COVID-19

 - County buildings are no longer open to the public, what are my payment options?

-Answer: Although we are not currently accepting in-person payments at our office, taxpayers can pay online, via telephone or by mail.
+Answer: We are accepting in-person payments at our office from 10 a.m. to 2 p.m.and taxpayers can pay online, via telephone or by mail.
 Please be aware, for online credit card transactions, our card payment processor charges a service fee of 2.25% of the credit card payment amount (minimum $1) and $3.49 for debit card payments.
 The Echeck or EFT (electronic funds transfer) service fee is 75 cents.
 Please visit www.placer.ca.gov/tax or call 530-889-4140 to access payment methods.

 - Can I request a penalty cancellation if I am unable to make a timely payment due to COVID-19?